WISN (AM): The Hearst era

-Switch to Talk Radio
+Switch to talk radio

 WISN aired a full service adult contemporary format from the 1970s until the 1980s.
 Over that decade, it added more talk programming at night.
 Then on August 19, 1987, it dropped all remaining music shows and changed to its current news/talk format.

 In 1981 and 1982, WISN gained the rights to air Milwaukee Brewers games (and consequently, the team's current only World Series season); these were the only two (out of three, as WEMP aired games in the team's first year in 1970) years that WTMJ did not carry the team's games.

 Sale to Clear Channel

-In 1997, in the wake of the passage of the Telecommunications Act of 1996, Hearst decided to expand its stake in television (creating Hearst-Argyle Television), and sold its radio stations except for two in Baltimore.
+In 1997, in the wake of the passage of the Telecommunications Act of 1996, Hearst decided to expand its television holdings (creating Hearst-Argyle Television), and sold its radio stations except for two in Baltimore.
 San Antonio-based Clear Channel Communications bought WISN radio, along with sister station WLTQ-FM the next year.
 Despite separate ownership, the radio stations continued to share studios with WISN-TV at N. 19th Street and Wells Street until 2000, when all five Milwaukee Clear Channel stations moved into WOKY's expanded facility on Howard Avenue in Greenfield.

-WISN became the home for University of Wisconsin-Milwaukee Panthers men's basketball broadcasts in 2007-08.
+WISN became the home for University of Wisconsin-Milwaukee Panthers men's basketball broadcasts in 2007–08.
 The station was the home of Marquette University Golden Eagles men's basketball broadcasts from 1971 to 2006 before opting not to renew its contract.

 In 2007 the station ended its affiliation with ABC Radio and switched to the Fox News Radio network for national reporting and newscasts, along with most Clear Channel-owned AM stations.
 The ABC News Radio affiliation moved to WTMJ.

-On July 27, 2009, the last remaining link between WISN Radio and WISN-TV was severed, when Clear Channel signed an agreement with WITI (Channel 6) to provide local news and weather content on its area stations.
+On July 27, 2009, the last remaining link between WISN radio and WISN-TV was severed, when Clear Channel signed an agreement with WITI (channel 6) to provide local news and weather content on its area stations.
 This ended a longtime agreement dating back to the Clear Channel sale for Weather Watch 12 to provide forecasts to the six stations in Clear Channel's Milwaukee cluster.

-At the start of August 2012, WISN's programming began to air on the HD2 subchannel of FM sister station WRNW 97.3 FM, returning in some form 1130's programming to the former WISN-FM for the first time since FCC action forced broadcasters to end simulcasts of the same programming on their AM and FM signals.
+At the start of August 2012, WISN's programming began to air on the HD2 subchannel of FM sister station WRNW, returning in some form 1130's programming to the former WISN-FM for the first time since FCC action forced broadcasters to end simulcasts of the same programming on their AM and FM signals.
 WRNW continues as a tenant on the WISN-TV tower, the only remaining link of the television station to its former radio sisters.
 In 2014, Clear Channel Communications changed its name to iHeartMedia.